Redchards/PeParser/README.md

 More examples to come ...

 # Building
+To build the project, you'll need Visual Studio 2015.
+There's no linux port for the good reason that PE files on linux are pretty rare (they do not exist at all in fact), so this would be a pointless effort.
 Simply opening the solution and building should do the trick.
 Resulting files will then bu outputed to :
 ```
 $(Solution)\$(Configuration)\$(Platform)\PeParser.dll